sa-artea/VVG-Letters-Scrapy/README.md

     12] FIXME!!!

-Originaly developed for the final project for the tittle of Digital humanities Msc dregree between 2019 - 2021.
+Originaly developed for the final project for the tittle of Digital humanities Msc. degree between 2019 - 2021.

-This code was refactored and its comentaries extended for the official presentation for the 2020/2021 Uniandes Digital Humanities graduated program.
+The code was refactored and commented for the official and final presentation for the 2020/2021 project of the Uniandes Digital Humanities graduate program.

 ---